 • Pupils will get a warning and a chance to bring in their missed homework

-• If pupils still do not bring homework an after school detention will be given.
+• If pupils still do not bring homework, then an after-school detention will be given.
 Teachers will use their personal discretion with pupils and their needs and circumstances.

-Some subjects will use Google Classroom to upload homework or inform you it has been set using Google Classroom.
-In these subjects paper homework is always available.
+Some subjects will use Google Classroom to upload homework or inform you it has been set using Google Classroom; a paper version is always available if needed.

 Please click the following links for an easy how-to guide on google classrooms: